TCGInc/gsachallenge/README.md

  * Service tier: NodeJS/Express RESTful services
  * Presentation tier: Angular/Bootstrap/etc. single-page application

+## Key Challenge Requirements ##
+### Use of IaaS ###
+We deployed our prototype (18fchallenge.tcg.com) into Amazon's IaaS EC2 environment using an Ubuntu virtual machine.
+In fact we used the EC2 API to deploy a VMWare image that we originally prepared to help our developers quickly start working.
+This allowed us to quickly configure and verify our various environments.

 ### Relationship to the US Services Playbook ###
 * TODO

-### How to get started (Docker) ###
+### Contaiberization -- Using Docker to easily get started ###

-A Docker container is a fast way to get your own copy of the FDA Recall Interactive Map up and running.
+In a traditional Docker deployment, individual services are split into separate containers (so that one main process is run in its own container).
+This generally encourages container reuse.
+For this prototype, we have an opportunity to leverage Docker for a non-traditional use case: to permit curious individuals to easily instantiate their own copy of the FDA Recall Interactive Map.

 To do this:

  * Please install docker for your environment: https://docs.docker.com/installation/